Last updated Jan. 12, 2022, by Marisa Wexler, MS

 The bladder is an elastic sac that holds urine.
 Normally, when a person urinates, muscles around the bladder constrict to push liquid out, and sphincters open to let the urine exit the body.
 These processes are regulated by signals from the nervous system, which may be impaired in MS. As a consequence, the bladder may be spastic (overactive) and unable to hold the normal amount of urine, or it may not empty fully during urination.

-At least four out of every five MS patients experience some form of bladder dysfunction.
+At least 4 out of 5 MS patients experience some form of bladder dysfunction.
 Common symptoms of this dysfunction include needing to urinate very frequently or urgently, waking up multiple times at night to urinate, hesitancy in starting urination, or incontinence (the inability to hold in urine).

 Depending on the specific symptoms experienced by the individual, medications and other treatments — such as physical therapy to strengthen the muscles of the pelvic floor — can help to manage MS-related bladder problems.
 Lifestyle and habit changes, such as modifications in diet or fluid intake, may also help.